-NDORMS Aims Progress since 2015, Impact and areas for Improvement Silver Action Points Assessment-Measures of success Time scale to Achievement People Responsible To improve transparency and visibility of management decision making in the Department. and areas for Improvement We have established a departmental committee structure.
+NDORMS Aims Progress since 2015, Impact and areas for Improvement Silver Action Points Assessment-Measures of success Time scale to Achievement People Responsible To improve transparency and visibility of management decision making in the Department.
+We have established a departmental committee structure.
 In our 2016 survey 56% of academics and 66% of PSS agreed that management and decision making are clear and transparent In 2017, a similar proportion agreed 57% of academics and 68% of PSS We have identified that month to month management decision making requires improvement.
-S17.
 Make available to the department the minutes of all committee meetings.
 Use the Departmental Bulletin to highlight key management decisions.
 We will develop this senior management committee for the whole department.
 The Visibility of the Management Committee will be ensured by having clear terms of reference published on the Department website with an agenda and minutes available for all members of the Department to review.
-The committee will contain a balance of men and women, it will be chaired by the Head of Department and will comprise the Director of the Institutes, along with senior academics and senior professional and support Improved evaluation of transparency in management and decision making in our annual surveys.
+The committee will contain a balance of men and women, it will be chaired by the Head of Department and will comprise the Director of the Institutes, along with senior academics and senior professional and support staff.
+Improved evaluation of transparency in management and decision making in our annual surveys.
 We aim that F/M academics agree in 60-70% in 2020 survey and around 75-80% F/M academics in 2022 survey, with no gender imbalances.
 For PSS we aim for them to agree in 70% in 2020 and 80 % 2022 surveys.
-Achievement Set up by summer 2019 Andy Carr Fiona Powrie Angela Truesdale
+Set up by summer 2019 HoD HoKennedy HoAdmin

-NDORMS Aims Progress since 2015, Impact and areas for Improvement Silver Action Points Assessment-Measures of success Time scale to Achievement People Responsible To engender a zero tolerance policy on bullying and harassment within the department. and areas for Improvement We have appointed and trained 5 Bullying and Harassment Officers.
+NDORMS Aims Progress since 2015, Impact and areas for Improvement Silver Action Points Assessment-Measures of success Time scale to Achievement People Responsible To engender a zero tolerance policy on bullying and harassment within the department.
+We have appointed and trained 5 Bullying and Harassment Officers.
 They receive annual refresher training.
 The NDORMS website incudes a zero tolerance statement by the head of department We created information booklets which are available electronically and on all key noticeboards.
 We arrange information events during anti bullying week in November.
 In 2014-13% of staff and in 2017-11% of staff reported having witnessed bullying or harassment.
 In 2014-6% of staff and in 2017-7% of staff report having experienced bullying or harassment.
-Silver Action Points S18a.
+We need to improve information and training and reduce the proportion of staff witnessing or S18a.
 We aim to train all our staff in anti-bullying and harassment.
 To have NDORMS staff as Anti B+H champions and "Responsible bystander" and Special emphasis on Anti-Bullying week every November: Annual anti-B+H lectures and trainings across NDORMS staff and NDORMS B+H Booklets review and layout.
-S18b.We will double the number of anti Bullying and Harassment advisors from 5 to 10 People Responsible Maria Granell 5 NDORMS B+H advisors Communications team We need to improve information and training and reduce the proportion of staff witnessing or
+S18b.We will double the number of anti Bullying and Harassment advisors from 5 to 10 Anti Bullying and Harassment training will be mandatory Reduce the proportion of staff witnessing B and H to 7% Reduce the proportion of staff experiencing B and H to 3% And keep the decreasing trend to a minimum in 2022.
+By 2021 80% staff trained in anti B+H By 2023 to have 10 B+H advisors.
+ED adviros 5 NDORMS B+H advisors Communications team